nbardy/SynesthesiaLisp/Readme.md

 ## Super Prompt

-A lisp dialogue for talking to multimodal LLMs
+A lisp dialogue for talking to multimodal LLMs.
+Allows you to intermix logic and prompt chaining easily.

 Example: